 *There will be no tryout required for 12U athletes in the Top Gun program, however registration is required and will open on November 14, 2021.

 Please attend the appropriate tryout for your daughter’s age classification as determined by USA Volleyball listed above, with the limited exceptions listed as follows:

 What if my daughter is young, but in a higher grade?

 A very small number of athletes fall under the category of being in a higher grade academically, yet qualifying for a younger age group through the USA/AAU guidelines.
 For example, an athlete attends 9th grade but falls under the 14U age group.
 In these situations, she will be permitted to try out with 15U age group, if she chooses.
 Any other movement of athletes into different age groups will be performed solely at the discretion of the Top Gun VBC staff.
 In most instances, we do not agree with athletes playing “up”.
 We gather athletes from many different areas and school districts onto one team, we are able to create a challenging environment for each age level.
 Top Gun believes that most athletes gain the greatest growth and advantages participating with their current age level.

 When and where are practices?

-Winter AAU teams will practice twice a week in the evenings for two hours each beginning the week of December 3, 2018.
+Winter AAU teams will practice twice a week in the evenings for two hours each beginning in early December.
 Specific practice times and locations have not been established yet, and will be created after tryouts.
-There will be no practice December 20, 2018 – January 1, 2019 due to the school holiday break.
+There will be no practice during the school holiday break.
 There will also be no practice on Martin Luther King, Jr Day or President’s Day.
 Practices could be held in both the Howell and Brighton areas.
 A complete practice schedule will be provided at the time an invitation is extended to join a team.

 Does my daughter need to attend all practices?